catabiesman/horse-postcard/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}
+{% include feature/nav-menu.html sections="About The Juan Cobo Collection;Besides the Horse, what else is in this Collection?" %}

 ## About The Juan Cobo Collection
 #### One horse and some other stuff
 This collection features postcards from the Juan Cobo Collection, at the University of California, Santa Barbara.
 This small collection is one of 3 featured exhibits in the Juan Cobo Collection's wider work on 20th century postcards.
 This branch of the Collection is, of course, heavily inspired by an image of a horse from a postcard dispatched in 1954.
 The Collection ranges from the early 1900s to a handful of missives post WWII.
+Indeed, that horse from 1954 is the end of our chronological purview.
 This smaller collection within the Juan Cobo Postcard Collection family was designed with studies of tourism and travel in mind.

 ## Besides the Horse, what else is in this Collection?